Skip to Main Content

 Use the resources listed on this page to find relevant information on topics in Classics.
 They will give you access to both primary and secondary sources of information.

-• Primary sources - these are written sources or artefacts created by those who lived in the classical world, including ancient texts and classical literature in the original language or in translation, art, architecture and sculpture.
+• Primary evidence - often referred to as primary sources, these are written sources or artefacts created by those who lived in the classical world, including ancient texts and classical literature in the original language or in translation, art, architecture and sculpture.

-• Secondary sources - these describe, summarise, analyse or discuss information or details originally presented in another (primary and/or secondary) source.
+• Modern Scholarship - often referred to as secondary sources, these describe, summarise, analyse or discuss information or details originally presented in another (primary and/or secondary) source.
 For example books and journal articles.

 Key databases for Classics and Ancient history